aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 populating the on-disk persistent cache with compiled graphs.
 This helps make the actual training run faster because the compiled graphs will loaded from the persistent cache.
 Currently it takes ~13 minutes to compile the BERT-Large model training step using the pre-compilation script (compare to ~40 minute if not using the pre-compilation script).
+Note that the command above specifies 32 NeuronCores for trn1.32xlarge via --nproc_per_node option.

 .. note::